alexle/alexle.github.com/posts/move-to-github.markdown

 The major advantage of having your website in static HTML files is that you **own your content**.
 Your content is separate from the server, allowing you to easily move your website to any host (Amazon S3, Heroku, Github Pages, the server in your home office).
 Just upload your HTML, re-route the domain name and you're good to go.
 Virtually all servers are able to serve HTML as well, meaning you rarely have to worry about hosting incompatibilities.

-When Posterous went down, its users lost their settings, page links, and comments.
-The only data they could salvage were their blog posts, but even that involved a limited and pain-staking migration process.
+When Posterous went down, its users lost their settings, page layouts, blog links, and comments.
+The only data they could salvage were the words in their blog posts, but even that involved a limited and pain-staking migration process.

-As an added bonus, since all the files reside statically in your workspace, you can easily search your entire blog for any files (*find -iname ./*) or specific text (*grep -r*) via the command line.
+Another plus of having your files reside statically in your workspace, is that you can easily search your entire blog for any files (*find -iname ./*) or specific text (*grep -r*) via the command line.
+You can even do mass replace/rename operations.
+Having control over your data/files allows you endless levels of editing.

 ###Chance For Redesign (Bottom Up)###